-This section tells you how to update the BIOS by using one of four different utilities:
+This section tells you how to update the BIOS by using one of three different utilities:

 - 1. Asus Update: Updates the BIOS in a Windows environment. - 2.
-Asus EZ Flash 2: Updates the BIOS using a USB flash drive. - 3.
-ASUS CrashFree BIOS 3: Restores the BIOS using the motherboard support DVD or a USB flash drive when the BIOS file fails or gets corrupted. - 4.
-Asus BIOS Updater: Updates and backs up the BIOS in a DOS environment using the motherboard support DVD and a USB flash drive.
+Asus EZ Flash 3: Updates the BIOS using a USB flash drive. - 3.
+ASUS CrashFree BIOS 3: Restores the BIOS using the motherboard support DVD or a USB flash drive when the BIOS file fails or gets corrupted.